 We recommend that a representative from the geotechnical engineer be on-site during the construction of the proposed infiltration systems to identify the soil classification at the base of each system.
-It should be confirmed that the soils at the base of each proposed infiltration system correspond with those presented in this report to ensure that the performance of each system will be consistent with the rates reported herein.
+It should be confirmed that the soils at the base of the proposed infiltration systems correspond with those presented in this report to ensure that the performance of the systems will be consistent with the rates reported herein.

-The design of the storm water infiltration system should be performed by the project civil engineer, in accordance with the City of Rancho Cucamonga and/or County of San Bernardino guidelines.
-It is recommended that the system be constructed so as to facilitate removal of silt and clay, or other deleterious materials from any water that may enter the system.
+The design of the storm water infiltration system should be performed by the project civil engineer, in accordance with the City of Rialto and/or County of San Bernardino guidelines.
+It is recommended that the system be constructed so as to facilitate removal of silt and clay, or other deleterious materials from any water that may enter the systems.
 The presence of such materials would decrease the effective infiltration rates.
 It is recommended that the project civil engineer apply an appropriate factor of safety.
-The infiltration rates recommended above are based on the assumption that only clean water will be introduced to the subsurface profile.
-Any fines, debris, or organic materials could significantly impact the infiltration rates.
-It should be noted that the recommended infiltration rate is based on infiltration testing at four (4) discrete locations and that the overall infiltration rates of the proposed infiltration systems could vary considerably.
+The infiltration rate recommended above is based on the assumption that only clean water will be introduced to the subsurface profile.
+Any fines, debris, or organic materials could significantly impact the infiltration rate.
+It should be noted that the recommended infiltration rates are based on infiltration testing at five (5) discrete locations and that the overall infiltration rates of the proposed infiltration systems could vary considerably.